-The City shall continue its practice of staffing with four (4) persons (consisting of: one (1) officer, one (1) engineer, and two (2) fire fighters), active service status Engine companies and Truck companies, including quints (as commonly recognized apparatus by the Association and Department), Hazmat Squad, and ARFF companies (maintaining the existing practice of one four-person crew per ARFF company).
-These apparatus may be temporarily reduced to three (3) persons, yet remain in active service, if a fire fighter assigned to work on an apparatus is off duty using available leave or for reasons involving assigned departmental business that include but are not limited to attending training, serving as an instructor, taking a drug test, etc. for up to five (5) hours including travel time.
+The City shall continue its practice of staffing with four (4) persons (consisting of: one (1) officer, one (1) engineer, and two (2) fire fighters), active service status Engine companies and Truck companies, including quints (as commonly recognized apparatus by the Association and Department), Hazmat Squad, and ARFF companies (maintaining the existing practice of one fourperson crew per ARFF company).
+These apparatuses may be temporarily reduced to three (3) persons, yet remain in active service, if a fire fighter assigned to work on an apparatus is: (a) off duty using available leave for up to five (5) hours; or (b) is involved in any assigned departmental business, for up to five (5) hours, including travel time.
 This practice may be used once daily per apparatus.